2 Weeks In France Itinerary To See The Best Of France

 Things to do in Annecy Feature

-Annecy is an alpine town in southeastern France.
-The Old Town (Vieille Ville) is just like a colorful fairytale town, decorated with sweet pastel-colored houses, canals, and old-school cobbled streets.
+Annecy is an alpine town in southeastern France where the Old Town resembles a colorful fairytale village with pastel houses, canals, and cobbled streets.

 Colmar | 2 Nights